WHAT IS BAPTISM?

 The United Methodist Church recognizes baptism as an outward visible sign of an inward spiritual grace.
 Baptism is the means by which individuals enter into Christ’s holy church, participate in God’s mighty acts of salvation, and receive new birth through water and the Spirit.
 All of this is God’s gift, offered to us without price.

 The sacrament of baptism is offered to infants, children, youth, and adults as a one time event.
 Through baptism, a covenant is made between God, the individual being baptized, and the members of the congregation.
-Therefore, baptisms are held at part of the worship service, so that the covenant community is present.
+Therefore, baptisms are held as part of the worship service, so that the covenant community is present.

-BAPTISM AT CHAPELWOOD
+SCHEDULING A BAPTISM AT CHAPELWOOD

-Allison Johnson, Baptism Coordinator
+Andrew Wolfe, Baptism Coordinator